Become a volunteer

 What do I need to wear?

 Trust volunteers will be required to wear either a yellow polo shirt or a yellow tabard (these are provided free of charge by the Trust).
-Trust volunteers can choose to wear a top of their own preference in a shade of yellow (which they must purchase/pay for themselves).
-Some other Volunteer organisations/volunteers in specific roles may be required to wear an alternative uniform.
+However, if they prefer, Trust volunteers can choose to wear a top of their own preference in a shade of yellow.
+Some other Volunteer organisations/volunteers in specific roles may be required to wear an alternative uniform such as, Chaplaincy and League of Friends.

 Will I get a job after finishing my volunteering?